 San Antonio Museum of Art

 August 24–November 11, 2018

-This fall, the Museum will present a selection of the artist’s works spanning over three decades, curated by Curatorial Associate Lana Meador.
-While her family’s narratives are the point of departure, Lanfear’s symbolic use of imagery and materials calls forth universal themes—such as identity, the importance of place, and memory—which resonate with all of us.
+This selection of the artist’s works spans over three decades, curated by Curatorial Associate Lana Meador.
+While Lanfear's family narratives are the point of departure, her symbolic use of imagery and materials calls forth universal themes—such as identity, the importance of place, and memory—which resonate with all of us.

 Becoming John Marin: Modernist at Work

 October 26, 2018–January 20, 2019